All Episodes

 I left one story out of the global warming report accidentally.

-You take public transportation to work.
+From the Los Angeles Times, you take public transportation to work.

-You use energy saving light bulbs.
+You use energy-saving light bulbs.

 You turn off the air conditioner when you're not home.

-I by the way, I don't do that either.
+By the way, I don't do that either.

 Air conditioners stay home all the time.